-COP - COEFFICIENT OF PERFORMANCE: The ratio of the rate of net heat output (heating mode) or heat removal (cooling mode) to the rate of total on-site energy input to the heat pump, expressed in consistent units and undeSee Net Heat Output, Net Heat Removal, Total On-Site Energy Input.)
+COP - COEFFICIENT OF PERFORMANCE: The ratio of the rate of net heat output (heating mode) or heat removal (cooling mode) to the rate of total on-site energy input to the heat pump, expressed in consistent units and under designated rating conditions.
+(See Net Heat Output, Net Heat Removal, Total On-Site Energy Input.)